roc-lang/roc/www/content/tutorial.md

 ### [Num, Int, and Frac](#num-int-and-frac) {#num-int-and-frac}

-Some operations work on specific numeric types - such as `I64` or `Dec` - but operations support multiple numeric types.
+Some operations work on specific numeric types - such as `I64` or `Dec` - but some operations support multiple numeric types.
 For example, the `Num.abs` function works on any number, since you can take the [absolute value](https://en.wikipedia.org/wiki/Absolute_value) of integers and fractions alike.
 Its type is:

 ```roc
 abs : Num a -> Num a